danielrriggs/danielrriggs.github.io/content/Productivity.md

 1) Have a clean workspace

 Mental State
-Sleep & Exercise
-	To exercise, tap into higher things; flow.
+Find ways to enter into & stay in [[Flow State]].
 	[[John Demartini]] - observe & write down the things that bring a tear to your eye.
 Map these feelings & experiences to your values.
 This can help you stay in alignment more.

 Raise your standards.
 Success is fun.
 It's better than frivolity.
 	Get used to carving out lots of time & getting it done.
 Uninterrupted.
 Work on targeted, highly prioritized work.